YnnJ456/ENCAP/README.md

 ```

 Here is the code in main_predict.py of which parameters are set and the program is ready to be excecuted.

+If your data have label, please set True in havelabel, else set False

 ```py
 # If your data have label, please set True in havelabel, else set False